simplex-chat/simplex-chat/docs/guide/README.md

-# SimpleX Chat user Guide
+# SimpleX Chat User Guide

 The first messaging platform that has no user identifiers of any kind — 100% private by design.